 Effective date: March 30, 2026.
-Last updated: May 20, 2026.
+Last updated: July 10, 2026.
 This Privacy Policy describes how the operator, Completely Offensively LLC, of Docket Daily ("Operator," "we," "us," or "our") collects, uses, and shares information when you use our websites, applications, and related services (collectively, the "Service").
 It is written to reflect common practices under major U.S. state consumer privacy frameworks (for example California, Virginia, and Colorado) and other U.S. laws that may apply to you.
 Privacy laws and regulations vary by state and change over time.
 If you need legal advice for your situation, then always consult a qualified attorney.
 We will update this Policy when we materially change our practices.

 1. Scope